RanaAlqrenawi/pomodoro/readme.txt

 5. as a user I need to re-start the timer

 Test cases:
-1. settime is exists?
-2. setminutes is exists ?
-3. add zero is exists ?
-4. stop is exists ?
+1. Method PTimer() exist ?
-5. set minute should return
+2. Function PTimer() should return Object .
-6. initialTime should be number
+4. function startTime() should return the time as a string
+5. variable time change every time interval (1 second)